- Step 1 – File a complaint.

 Contested divorce is when you and your spouse cannot agree on one or more terms of the divorce settlement.
 Divorces are usually contested when factors such as alimony, child custody, child support, debt disputes, and division of assets are involved.

-How much does a contested divorce cost in Minnesota?
+How much is contested divorce Alabama?

 What is a wife entitled to in a divorce in Virginia?